MetteHejberg/Lang_assignment1/README.md

   - The name of the text should be the name of one of the texts in the ```in``` folder

 ## 4. Discussion of the Results
+While this approach gets quick results very easily, there are also more accurate and complex approaches such as word embeddings.
+Furthermore, the preprocessing of the text that makes everything lower case and removes unwanted characters could also potentially include removing stop words and/or converting all words to their lemmas.